zephyrproject-rtos/zephyr/doc/guides/dts/bindings.rst

 - any :ref:`module <modules>` that defines a ``dts_root`` in its :ref:`modules_build_settings`

 The build system will consider any YAML file in any of these, including in any subdirectories, when matching nodes to bindings.
+A file is considered YAML if its name ends with ``.yaml`` or ``.yml``.

 .. warning::